eldridgejm/eldridgejm.github.io/pages/faq/recrequest.md

 For the email, you should use `jeldridge@ucsd.edu`.

-My position is "Assistant Teaching Professor".
+My position is "Associate Teaching Professor".
 My title is "Dr. Justin Eldridge".

 For the address/phone, you can simply use UCSD's phone and address: